Science Concentration

 Each semester is centered around a close look at a few fields to get at the larger themes of covering science.
 The fall semester typically starts with the history of science: students look at the continuities between past events, such as the Scopes Trial, and contemporary issues.

 They delve into climate science, visiting laboratories to understand contemporary research, and they examine the politics of the field.
-They study several exciting frontiers in physics (black holes and gravitational waves) and technology (instruments and ethics), and finish the semester with sessions on ecology, focusing on current issues such as urban ecology or invasive species.
+They study several exciting frontiers in physics (black holes and gravitational waves) and technology (instruments, ethics and AI), and finish the semester with sessions on ecology, focusing on current issues such as urban ecology or ecoepideniology.

 llustration by Brian Hubble.